serokell/GPLVMHaskell/README.md

 Principal component analysis is a technique for dimensionality reduction.
 In other words, PCA allows one to reduce the size of data without loss of a general information.

-We perform this technique by extracting data and computing eigenvectors to form a feature vector.
+We perform this technique by extracting data and computing eigenvectors and eigenvalues of covariance matrix to form a feature vector.
+Eigenvectors are new axis and eigenvalues show the values of this axes - the more variance of data with respect to the axis - the arger is corresponding eigenvalue.
+And we can just get rid of the axes with low eigenvalues withous much losses.

 In contrast to PPCA, probabilistic PCA is a latent variable model, i.e. we have only the observed data set without its preimage.
+We assume that observed data depends linearly from preimage.
+Every observed vector is represented as sum of **W** matrix, multiplied with corresponding preimage vector and noice with Gaussian distribution with mean zero.

 ### Gaussian process